-These officers support DIA’s budget formulation and execution, leading DIA through the federal government’s and Defense Department’s multi-year budget processes.
+Budget officers support DIA’s budget formulation and execution, leading DIA through the Federal Government’s and Department of Defense’s multi-year budget processes.
 They must have a deep understanding of budget concepts, policies and principles, as well as fiscal law, policies, regulations and standards.
 They must know research, analysis, fundamentals and operations of budget activities.
 Positions include budget, program or management analysts.

-Officers in this specialty manage the Agency’s day-to-day financial transactions, and provide expert research and analysis for senior decision-making and agency reporting.
-They apply federal accounting standards, fiscal law, policies, regulations, principles, standards, internal controls and procedures to financial management activities.
+Finance and accounting officers manage the Agency’s day-to-day financial transactions and provide expert research and analysis for senior decision making and Agency reporting.
+They apply Federal accounting standards, fiscal law, policies, regulations, principles, standards, internal controls and procedures to financial management activities.
 They examine accounting, budgeting and other financial management activities for completeness and accuracy.
 Jobs include accountants and financial specialists.

-Purchasing agents purchase, rent or lease supplies, services and equipment through either simplified purchase acquisition procedures or the placement of orders against pre-established contractual instruments.
+Purchasing agents purchase, rent or lease supplies, services and equipment through simplified purchase acquisition procedures and the placement of orders against pre-established contractual instruments.

-Officers in this specialty are either Contracting Officer Representatives or requirements managers and develop, assess, validate and prioritize Agency acquisition requirements and associated products.
-They work collaboratively with contracting officers, specialists and agency contractors to ensure the effective execution and management of DIA contracts as well as the compliance with contract terms and conditions from contract award through final payment and closeout.
+Contracting officer's representatives and requirements managers develop, assess, validate and prioritize Agency acquisition requirements and associated products.
+They work collaboratively with contracting officers, specialists and Agency contractors to ensure the effective execution and management of DIA contracts, as well as the compliance with contract terms and conditions from contract award through final payment and closeout.